Slicing your bill in 3..2...1

 The idea here was to ensure that firstly, there is a history of transactions so that the user can look back at the various dates and recall past bill payments that were made through this app.
 This tracking feature will also encourage the user to use the application.

-Slicing equally is the easiest function of the app, where it will automatically split the bill based on the number of the people in the group.
+Slicing equally is the easiest function of the app, where it will automatically split the bill based on the number of the people who scan the QR code produced by the application.